camal-cakar-gcx/gcx-sre-stub-image/README.md

 # SRE GCX STUB Image

 ## Purpose
-This is a simple Stub Image which can be used to verify a working infrastructure.
+This is a simple stub image which can be used to verify a working infrastructure.
 In contains following feature:

 - `/` root endpoint for verifying response - request use cases
-- `/metrics` endpoint for exposing metrics for Prometheus verification
+- `/metrics` metrics endpoint for exposing Prometheus metrics

+## Configuration
+The listening Port can be set with the environment variable `SRE_STUB_PORT` or defaults to 8080.